 2. Videos for your YouTube channel for people who like to watch content

-3. Blogs for people who like to read articles
+3. Blogging with WordPress – Blogs are great for people who like to read articles

 Videos to Build Brand Loyalty

 YouTube is the #2 search engine in the world and can generate a lot of traffic for your brand.
 Whenever someone has a question and it makes sense to answer that question in a video, make that topic into a YouTube video.

 If you do not like to put your face on videos (many people are shy that way), you can create a video using Screen Flow.
 Learn more about video blogging at our vLog post.
 There are many alternatives to showing your face on camera and your video marketing efforts can absolutely be successful, even without your face.